shail0iri/Fashion-Recommendation-System-using-Image-Features/Readme.md

 📊 Results
 1. The system provides:
-   -Visual similarity-based recommendations.
+   - Visual similarity-based recommendations.
-   -Multiple similar item suggestions.
+   - Multiple similar item suggestions.
-   -Confidence scores for each recommendation.
+   - Confidence scores for each recommendation.
-   -Fast inference time for real-time usage.
+   - Fast inference time for real-time usage.

 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit pull requests or open issues for improvements.

 Fork the repository
-Create your feature branch (git checkout -b feature/AmazingFeature).
+- Create your feature branch (git checkout -b feature/AmazingFeature).
-Commit your changes (git commit -m 'Add some AmazingFeature').
+- Commit your changes (git commit -m 'Add some AmazingFeature').
-Push to the branch (git push origin feature/AmazingFeature).
+- Push to the branch (git push origin feature/AmazingFeature).
-Open a Pull Request.
+- Open a Pull Request.

 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.